craitano/picoCTF_2018_writeups/Forensics/admin_panel/README.md

 ### Problem:

-We captured some [traffic](https://2018shell3.picoctf.com/static/4b72ffeae766b0102106eabfe6be90b1/data.pcap) logging into the admin panel, can you find the password?
+We captured some [traffic](data.pcap) logging into the admin panel, can you find the password?

+##### Hints:
+> Tools like wireshark are pretty good for analyzing pcap files.

 ### Solution: